 Preinfusion

-I say “proper low pressure” preinfusion, as there are some machines on the market which claim to feature preinfusion, nevertheless it’s a case of pulsing the water at full pressure, so there’s a short blast of water at full pressure, a pause, and then the shot is resumed.
+I say “proper low pressure” preinfusion, as there are some machines on the market which claim to feature preinfusion, however it’s a case of pulsing the water at full pressure, so there’s a short blast of water at full pressure, a pause, and then the shot is resumed.

-There’s something known as headspace (nothing to do with the popular mindfulness and meditation app, though I would advise that too) which refers to the space between the top of the puck of coffee and the shower screen above, which the water comes through.
+There’s something known as headspace (nothing to do with the popular mindfulness and meditation app, although I would advise that too) which refers to the space between the top of the puck of coffee and the shower screen above, which the water comes through.

 The amount of headspace is important, as the pressure builds up in this headspace.

 Too little headspace and too much headspace are both bad.
-Both can cause channelling, both can also cause you to have to change the grind to correct the flow rate, while unaware (unless you have a bottomless portafilter or your palate is sensitive enough to detect what’s going on in the cup).
+Both can cause channelling, both can likewise cause you to have to change the grind to correct the flow rate, while unaware (unless you have a bottomless portafilter or your palate is sensitive enough to detect what’s going on in the cup).
 Too much headspace (too little coffee for the basket) can also cause sloppy pucks, which are yuck.

-By the way, an easy way to tell you’ve got too much headspace is that horrible sloppy puck I discussed, and a tell tale sign you’ve over dosed the basket and have too little headspace as a result, is a rock-solid puck after pulling the shot, which often won’t knock out in one go and breaks up instead.
+By the way, an easy way to tell you’ve got too much headspace is that horrible sloppy puck I pointed out, and a tell tale sign you’ve over dosed the basket and have too little headspace as a result, is a rock-solid puck after pulling the shot, which often won’t knock out in one go and breaks up instead.

 Correct Grind Size